 While conducting research, it should be ensured that the proper techniques and tools of research should be used.
 Only with the help of proper tools, the research can be conducted.
-If improper research techniques are used, then the results and inferences may not be correct because research techniques affect the research itself.
+If improper research technique are used, then the results and inferences may not be correct because research technique affect the research itself.

 The mixed-mode data collection is a technique used when there is a requirement of multiple Data collection techniques.
 All the collection techniques have some weaknesses and some strengths and if you devote enough time to selecting the proper technique then it was a minute the mistakes which might happen during the analysis and measurement stage.

-The following is a review of the research techniques which are widely used by many researchers all over the world.
+The following is a review of the research technique which are widely used by many researchers all over the world.

 In the case of surveys, respondents answer questions and answers are recorded on electronic or paper questionnaire.
 The role of the interviewer in research is limited to distributing questionnaires after recruiting the interviewees.

 The respondents respond to the questions asked which are then collected back by the researcher.
 With the help of a survey, the interviewer is able to gather information regarding the profile of the user and his opinion regarding the product or service.